OliverLondon/Platformer_AI/README.md

 # Platformer_AI
-A simple platforming game with graphics that has a bot that beats levels
+A simple platforming game which I intend to eventually add graphics and an AI that can beat the levels in it.

 Built in C++ with SFML libraries.